 Trousers / Pants / Dresses for Safari

-Jess also likes to travel with some easy wear lightweight dresses which are good for wearing in the evening for dinner and non-safari days.
+Jess also likes to travel with some easy wear lightweight dresses which are good for wearing in the evening for dinner and on non-safari days.

 Shoes for Safari